by Robert Wilkinson

 I found this in wiki while referencing the set list.
 “After the concert, Max Yasgur, who owned the site of the event, saw it as a victory of peace and love.
 He spoke of how nearly half a million people filled with possibilities of disaster, riot, looting, and catastrophe spent the three days with music and peace on their minds.
 He states that ‘if we join them, we can turn those adversities that are the problems of America today into a hope for a brighter and more peaceful future...’”

-Between 1976 and 1982 I was a chief in a few outdoor shows that had between 100,000 and 150,000 people.
+Between 1976 and 1982 I was a chief in a few outdoor shows that had between 100,000 and 500,000 people.
 It’s a sea of people when seen from the stage.
-Then imagine what being in the midst of 400,000 people is like!
+Imagine what being in the midst of 400,000 people is like!
 For a sense of perspective, that many people would pack the 55 acre Great Lawn in Central Park to the brim as well as all the surrounding areas along 6 NYC blocks!
+(I actually experienced that at Central Park in June 1982 for the biggest anti-nuke rally in history!)
+A sea of humanity....

 Even 100,000 is an endless sea of humanity, and in a multi-day event tribes get formed organically as groups of people set up camp around or on the concert site.
 There are group camps, crossover camps, individual areas, pathways that spring up and then disappear when someone puts their group down in the middle of one, babies, guitars, fires, and a welcoming attitude along with every other tradition that humanity reverts to when they’re hanging together.
 And because only a few thousand could get close enough to hear the music back in those days before relay speaker stacks, all the spaces disappear the next morning and people crowd together to get as close to the stage as possible.